madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-09-borges-rilke-leopards.md

 > rushes down through the tensed, arrested muscles,\
 > plunges into the heart and is gone.

-[^1]: As always, I prefer the translations of James E. Irby.
+[^1]: This translation is due to James E. Irby.

-[^2]: The translation is due to Stephen Mitchell.
-A comparison of some
+[^2]: This translation is due to Stephen Mitchell.
+An interesting
-    well-known translations can be found
+    discussion of some well-known translations can be found [here](https://rilkeduinoelegiestranslations.com/der-panther-the-panther-comparing-translations/).
-    [here](https://rilkeduinoelegiestranslations.com/der-panther-the-panther-comparing-translations/).